betacygni/ALMAGAL/README.md

 $$SNR_\mathrm{selfcal} = \frac{I_\mathrm{peak,cont}}{\mathrm{rms} _\mathrm{cont} \times \sqrt{N _\mathrm{ant}-3} \times \sqrt{t _\mathrm{exp} / t _\mathrm{int}}}$$

 where $I_\mathrm{peak,cont}$ is the peak intensity of the continuum emission, $\mathrm{rms}_ \mathrm{cont}$ is the rms noise level of the continuum iamge, $N _\mathrm{ant}$ is the number of antennas available during the observation, $t _\mathrm{exp}$ is the total on-source observing time, and $t _\mathrm{int}$ is the solution time interval, that we equal to the integration time of the observations.

-There are three major steps to be executed to achive the above mentioned goals:
+There are two major steps to be executed to achive the above mentioned goals:
-  - Setting up the configALMAGAL.py file
-  - Execution of (pipeline and additional) imaging procedures
+  - Execution of self-calibration procedures
-  - Storage of products for following analysis (e.g., data combination)
+  - Storage of products (i.e., self-calibrated visibilities) for following analysis (e.g., data combination)

 <br/>

 **Execution of self-calibration procedures**